Privacy Policy

 We collect information that you voluntarily submit when you:

-When you submit classification inputs, license determination requests, or assistant messages, the content you provide is processed within a controlled AI analytical workflow.
-This may include structured interpretation of product descriptions, retrieval of relevant regulatory reference data, analytical processing against curated compliance datasets, and response generation.
+When you submit classification inputs, license determination requests, screening queries, or assistant messages, the content you provide is processed within a controlled AI analytical workflow.
+This may include structured interpretation of product descriptions, retrieval of relevant regulatory reference data, analytical processing against curated compliance datasets, generation of candidate ECCN shortlists and justifications, per-case ELENA Consultation turns, and response generation.
 AI processing occurs only in response to user-initiated requests and is never performed passively or without user action.

-We collect structured audit and log data through automated security systems that monitor service access, authentication attempts, session lifecycle events, classification workflow execution, and system errors.
+We collect structured audit and log data through automated security systems that monitor service access, authentication attempts (LinkedIn OAuth and email-based login), session lifecycle events, workflow execution, invitation token activity, and system errors.
 These logs are generated programmatically and are used exclusively for operational stability, compliance monitoring, forensic analysis, and fraud prevention.
-We do not collect sensitive authentication credentials (such as plaintext passwords or tokens) through logging systems.
+We do not collect sensitive authentication credentials (such as LinkedIn access tokens, plain-text passwords, OTP values, or session secrets) through logging systems.

 Where the GDPR or similar data protection laws apply, we process Personal Data only where we have a valid legal basis.
 The legal bases we rely upon depend on the nature of the interaction with the Service and the specific processing activity involved.